RobertLupas/formbridge/README.md

 # FormBridge

-> A small, [Bun](https://bun.sh)-based service that bridges form submissions to your email inbox.
+> A small, [Bun](https://bun.sh)-based service that bridges form submissions to your destination of choice (email for now).

 It's like a self-hosted [Formsubmit](https://formsubmit.co/).